sgotti/baci/README.md

 Right now baci needs to be run as root.

 `$BACIBIN/baci --rocketpath $RKTBIN/rkt -o $OUTDIR/fedora.aci .`

+Where:

+* `--rocketpath` is the path to the rkt executable
+* `-o or --outfile` is the output ACI filename

 If everything goes ok you'll find your aci in $OUTDIR/fedora.aci and you can run it with `$RKTBIN/rkt run $OUTDIR/fedora.aci` (as the exec cmd is `/bin/bash`, now it will just exit)